Loading...

 Portion Control

 Reduce the portion size of both the palak paneer and white rice.
-Smaller portions can help minimize glucose spikes.
+Smaller quantities can lead to a smaller glucose spike.

 Healthy Fats